jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 **Here is the link to the bash script.** [Link to Bash Script](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/bin/cfn/cluster)

-# CLOUDFORMATION FOR SERVICE LAYER (FLASK-BACKEND)
+# CLOUDFORMATION FOR SERVICE LAYER (FLASK-BACKEND) PART 3

 **This AWS CloudFormation template provided is used to define and deploy a stack for a Fargate service running on Amazon ECS (Elastic Container Service).
 Let's go through the different sections and their functionalities:**